enjarai/mini-tardis/docs/basics/flying_a_tardis_101.md

 Once your error reaches zero or a value you're sufficiently happy with, pull the [Handbrake] again at any time to initiate a landing.

+!!! warning

+    After landing, don't forget to disengage your conduits, lest you end up with an empty tank before your next flight!

 !!! tip

     Accumulated Error can sometimes be used to your advantage, as it can safely land you in a random faraway location.